 I have reviewed all documentary evidence and accept that the tenant has been served with notice to end tenancy as declared by the landlord.
-The notice is deemed to have been received by the tenant on December 5, 2009, and the effective date of the notice is December 15, 2009.
+The notice is deemed to have been received by the tenant on December 5, 2009, and the effective date of the notice is amended to December 15, 2009 pursuant to section 53 of the Act.
 I accept the evidence before me that the tenant has failed to pay the rent owed in full with in the 5 days granted under section 46 (4) of the Act.